 Step 1: Print AcroMat's Mat Inspection checklist

-The AcroMat Anti-Fatigue Mat Inspection Checklist is freely available to download and print, and includes the most common anti-fatigue mat safety issues you should be documenting:
+The AcroMat Anti-Fatigue Mat Inspection Checklist is freely available resource available here on our website, and includes the most common anti-fatigue mat safety issues you should be documenting:

 - Wrong size / gaps / constant on-off stepping